GetPageSpeed/nginx-extras-docs/docs/lua/rack.md

 Drawing inspiration from [Rack](http://rack.github.com/) and also [Connect](https://github.com/senchalabs/connect), **lua-resty-rack** allows you to load your application as a piece of middleware, alongside other middleware.
 Your application can either; ignore the current request, modify the request or response in some way and pass on to other middleware, or take responsibiliy for the request by generating a response.

-## Status

-This library is considered experimental and the API may change without notice.
-Please feel free to offer suggestions or raise issues here on Github.

 ## Using Middleware

 To install middleware for a given `location`, you simply call `rack.use(middleware)` in the order you wish the modules to run, and then finally call `rack.run()`.